all3dp/meshprop/README.md

-# Get Properties of your 3D mesh
+# Get 3D mesh properties

 This NPM-module will calculate the *volume*, *area*, and *boundingbox* of a 3d model.
 The algorithm is written in *C++*.
 And is using internaly the VCG library http://vcg.isti.cnr.it/vcglib/index.html

+## Supported file formats
+PLY, STL, OFF, OBJ, 3DS, COLLADA, PTX, V3D, PTS, APTS, XYZ, GTS, TRI, ASC, X3D, X3DV, VRML, ALN

 Usage